Fozzie Bear: On The Muppet Show

-In Episode 115, Fozzie constantly annoys Kermit with a running gag, delivering a number of pun items, such as a "wire" and a "letter" for Kermit the Frog which turned out to be a clothes wire and the letter R, respectively.
+In a 1976 episode guest starring Candice Bergen, Fozzie annoys Kermit the Frog with a running gag, delivering a number of pun items, such as a "wire" and a "letter" for Kermit which turned out to be a clothes wire and the letter R, respectively.

-Another running gag is Fozzie's hat—as a bear, he is naturally covered with fur, all over.
-However, upon removing his hat, it is clear that his head shape is modeled on the pate of a bald headed man—thus, the juxtaposition of being both furred and bald simultaneously.
+Another running gag is Fozzie's hat—as a bear, he is covered with fur all over.
+However, upon removing his hat, his head shape is modeled on the pate of a bald headed man—thus, the juxtaposition of being both furred and bald simultaneously.
 This was referenced in the 2011 film The Muppets, where he saw an old picture of himself at the Muppet Theater and ridiculed the "'80s haircut" he sported back then.

 Fozzie was also frequently teamed up with Rowlf the Dog.
-In Episode 101, Fozzie plays a western bandit to Rowlf's role as a western hero.
+In a 1977 episode guest starring Juliet Prowse, Fozzie plays a western bandit to Rowlf's role as a western hero.
 Fozzie also appeared in two Veterinarian's Hospital sketches, in which Rowlf starred as Dr. Bob.

-In Episode 218, Rowlf learns that Fozzie could play the piano, and they play the piano together in a performance of "English Country Garden".
-Rowlf has also played back-up to Fozzie's renditions of "Hi-Diddle-Dee-Dee (An Actor's Life for Me)" and "I've Got Rhythm".
-During the latter number, Rowlf attempts to help Fozzie with his singing but is finally reduced to changing the hapless bear's lyrics to "I Don't Got Rhythm".
+In a 1978 episode guest starring Elton John, Rowlf learns that Fozzie could play the piano, and they play the piano together in a performance of "An English Country Garden".
+Rowlf has also played back-up to Fozzie's rendition of "Hi-Diddle-Dee-Dee (An Actor's Life for Me)" that was broadcast in two 1978 episodes (guest starring Pearl Bailey, and Kris Kristofferson & Rita Coolidge, respectively) and "I've Got Rhythm" in a 1980 episode guest starring Alan Arkin.
 The young incarnations of Fozzie and Rowlf are also frequently paired together on Muppet Babies.